Introduction to Online Control

-A fundamental theorem of reinforcement learning is the following. \begin{theorem} There exists a deterministic optimal policy $\pi^*$, which maps every state to a single action.
-All optimal policies achieve the same optimal value $\bv^*(s)$ as well as $Q^*(s,a)$, and this holds for every state and action. \end{theorem}
+A fundamental theorem of discounted MDPs is the following. \begin{theorem} For every finite discounted Markov decision process, there exists a deterministic stationary optimal policy $\pi^*$.
+Moreover, every optimal policy has the same value function $\bv^*$. \end{theorem}

-The fact that there exist an optimal policy that is optimal regardless of the starting state in a MDP is a consequence of the Markovian nature of the transition dynamics.
+The existence of an optimal stationary policy is a consequence of the Markovian structure of the problem and the Bellman optimality equation, which we now discuss.